 The following applies to charges by local councils for social care in England.
-The rules in Wales are similar, but somewhat more generous.
+The rules in Wales are similar, but somewhat more generous (most notably in the £100pw maximum charge).

 Unlike Continuing Healthcare from the NHS, which is free, local Authorities have the power to charge for social care.
-There are limits to what they can charge, set by regulations under the Care Act 2014).
-Local authorities have discretion to be more generous than the regulations allow, but they cannot be less generous.
+There are limits to what they can charge, set by regulations under the Care Act 2014.